knitcodemonkey/presentation-proposals/wheelchairs-on-mars.md

 # Wheelchairs on Mars: AR, VR and A11y

 ## Abstract:
-With AR and VR utilizing mobile devices, the technology is on the verge of exploding into every home, school, mall and doctor's office.
-This talk challenges universal design, and explores how users with limitations interact differently with the hardware we develop, and the virtual worlds we create.
+As ARKit and VR technologies are in their infancy, we have the opportunity to develop accessibility as a standard from the very beginning.
+This talk uses sci-fi and fantasy world scenarios to explore how users with limitations interact differently with the hardware we develop, and the virtual worlds we create.

 ## Details: